sava-sorin/BlogPosts/api/README.md

 # BlogTest

 ### For installing dependencies
-    - npm run setup:install
+    - npm run install

-### For starting the app backend & frontend
+### For starting the server independent
-    - npm run setup:start
+    - npm start

 ### Have fun with this CRUD with node.js(express),MongoDB,React,Redux with class components and Hooks!